Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

 ## Delete an offer

 You can delete an offer if it is no longer needed.
 Only offers with the *Not available* status can be deleted.
 As there are usually dependencies on an offer, it is strongly recommended not to delete an offer.
+Instead, you can change the offer status and thus prevent its use, see [Change the offer status](#change-the-offer-status).
 To delete an offer, you have to move it to the recycle bin in a first step and then delete it permanently.

 ### Move an offer to the recycle bin

 Move an offer to the *RECYCLE BIN* tab if you want to remove it from the list of offers and/or if you plan to permanently delete the offer.
 Only offers with the *Not available* status can be moved to the recycle bin.
-Offers that has been moved to the recycle bin can either be recoverd or permanently deleted, see [Recover an offer](#recover-an-offer) and [Permanently delete an offer](#permanently-delete-an-offer).
+Offers that has been moved to the recycle bin can either be recovered or permanently deleted, see [Recover an offer](#recover-an-offer) and [Permanently delete an offer](#permanently-delete-an-offer).

 #### Prerequisites